rlcosta177/ethical-hacking/ctf-wifihacking101.md

 ## Airodump-ng(captures packets from an interface in monitor mode)
   - `sudo airodump-ng wlan0mon`

+  - example use: `sudo airodump-ng -c <channel> --bssid <BSSID> -w capture wlan0mon`
+    - `-c <channel>`: Specifies the channel of the target network.
+    - -`b <BSSID>`: Specifies the BSSID (MAC address) of the target access point.
+    - `-w capture`: Writes captured packets to a file named capture-01.cap (increments the file number for subsequent captures).
 ---

 ## Aircrack-ng(captures the hash of the passphrase from the 4-way-handshake)